 Return to Table of contents

 - QOMS was initiated in 2018.
-A first set of audit/service evaluation questionnaires was developed.

 - A pilot was run between December 2019 and March 2020.
 Six hospitals in England took part and trialled the questionnaires and REDCap.